kabili207/zora-sharp/README.md

 The rings are saved as a 64 bit signed integer.
 A signed integer was chosen to maintain compatibility with languages that don't support unsigned integers.

-None of the fields are required; the OracleHack library will load whatever is present, however the same cannot be guaranteed for other libraries that implement the `.zora` save file.
+None of the fields are required; the ZoraSharp library will load whatever is present, however the same cannot be guaranteed for other libraries that implement the `.zora` save file.

 ## Using the library